colinta/Ashen/README.md

     }

     // The `start` function is called with your command, and a callback you can
     // call with one of your program's `Message` values.
-The `done` callback is
+The `send` callback is
-    // often called asynchronously, e.g. after an HTTP or background process. func start(command: Command, done: @escaping (Message) -> Void) {
+    // called asynchronously, e.g. after an HTTP or background process.
+It can
+    // be called any number of times, e.g. for progress messages. func start(command: Command, send: @escaping (Message) -> Void) {
     }
 }
 ```